 What courses should I take to make myself competitive for admission?

-- English-four years of course work with special attention to the study and practice of effective writing.
-Surveys of English and American literature are especially helpful as background for future study of literature.
+- English - four years of coursework with special attention to the study and practice of effective writing.
+Surveys of English and American literature are especially helpful as background for the future study of literature.